eileenkammel/eileenkammel.github.io/content/fist_post.md

 Summary: How well do AI language models describe what they see?
 This study evaluates their ability to generate and understand referring expressions using a visual reference game.

-As language models get better at understanding both text and images, I found myself wondering: **Can they actually refer to something the way we do?** Not just describe an image, but *point something out* within a controlled context clearly —like saying *“the red chair”* when there are four different chairs.
+As language models get better at understanding both text and images, I found myself wondering: **Can they actually refer to something the way we do?** Not just describe an image, but *point something out* within a controlled context clearly, like saying *“the red chair”* when there are four different chairs.

 That’s what my thesis is all about.
 I set up a reference game, kind of like a digital version of "guess which picture I mean" and tested how well multi-modal LLMs could play it.
 The idea was to see whether they could understand and generate short, clear descriptions that help identify specific images while excluding the others.
 Here's what I found.